PANKHURST, Emmeline (1858-1928) & PANKHURST, Dame Christabel (1880-1958)

 In 1916 she rented and furnished a new home at 50 Clarendon Road, Holland Park, where she lived with the children, one of whom Christabel later adopted.
 In 1917, Emmeline opened a nursery and adoption home for female orphans in Aubrey Road, close by.
 Number 50 – a mid-19th-century semi-detached house – was her home from 1916 until autumn 1919, when she left for Canada.
 Christabel stayed here with her mother for periods between 1917 and 1919.

 A limited number of women were granted the right to vote in 1918.
 Returning to England in 1926, Emmeline was hailed as a leader of the women's rights movement and was selected as a prospective Conservative candidate for Whitechapel and St George’s, Stepney.
-She died before she could face the electorate, yet lived long enough to see a bill pass only weeks before her death in November 1928, finally giving women the right to vote on equal terms with men.
+She died before she could face the electorate, on 14 June 1928.
+Just a few weeks later on 2 July a second Representation of the People Act became law, giving all women over the age of 21 the vote.

 Christabel moved permanently in the United States during the Second World War, dying in Los Angeles in 1958.